How To Install DeepLabCut#

 Notes:#

-As of verion 3.0+ we moved to PyTorch.
-The Last supported vesion of TensorFlow is 2.10 (window users) and 2.12 for others (we have not tested beyond this).
+As of version 3.0+ we moved to PyTorch.
+The Last supported version of TensorFlow is 2.10 (window users) and 2.12 for others (we have not tested beyond this).

 Please be mindful different versions of TensorFlow require different CUDA versions.